 - Trouble understanding visual images and spatial relationships

-There is no way at the present time to determine who may get Alzheimer's disease.
+There is no way currently to determine who may get Alzheimer's disease.
 The main risk factor for the disease is increased age.
-The rates of the disease increase markedly with advancing age, with 25 percent of people over 85 suffering from Alzheimer's or other sever dementia.
+The rates of the disease increase markedly with advancing age, with 25 percent of people over 85 suffering from Alzheimer's or other severe dementia.

 Other things often noticeable may be depression, severe uneasiness, and paranoia or delusions that accompany or result from the disease, but they can often be alleviated by appropriate treatments.

-Alzheimer's disease has emerged as one of the great mysteries in modern day medicine, with a growing number of clues but still no answers as to its cause.
-Researchers have come up with a number of theories about the cause of this disease but so far the mystery remains unresolved.
+Alzheimer's disease has emerged as one of the great mysteries in modern-day medicine, with a growing number of clues but still no answers as to its cause.
+Researchers have come up with several theories about the cause of this disease, but so far, the mystery remains unresolved.

-Baby boomers will drive explosion in Alzheimer's-related costs in coming decades:
+Baby boomers will drive an explosion in Alzheimer's-related costs in coming decades:

 Models show that the number of Alzheimer's patients will more than double in 40 years, and costs associated with their care will nearly quintuple.
 According to the U.S. Census Bureau, in 2012, 43.1 million Americans were 65 and older, constituting 14 percent of the population.
 By 2050, that number will more than double to 83.7 million, constituting 21 percent of the population.